Fraud Blocker Psychometric Testing Services - ECCSA

 Psychometric Testing Meaning:

 Psychometric testing or assessments is a scientific approach used to measure an individual’s cognitive capabilities and social and behavioural styles.
 Psychometric assessments are commonly used in employment to assess a candidate’s aptitude, intelligence, personality, and other attributes relevant to the job position.
-Psychometric testing objectively assesses a candidate’s suitability for a role and abilities and provides a highly effective way of predicting how effectively they will fit in their new job.
+Psychometric testing objectively assesses a candidate’s suitability for a role and abilities, and provides a highly effective way to predict how well they will fit into their new job.
 The outputs of assessments are often used to develop employees to improve job-focused competence.

-Although we are based in Centurion, almost all Psychometric tests are available online, which enables us to assist businesses and individuals throughout South Africa.
-Feedback with candidates and line managers is conducted through Zoom sessions.
+Almost all Psychometric tests are available online, which enables ECCSA to assist companies and businesses throughout South Africa.
+Feedback with candidates and line managers is conducted through Online Teams sessions.

 Different Types of Psychometric Tests